 To give your design the best chance of being printed in the same color as you designed it, use CMYK colors.

-Want to know more about CMYK vs RGB, then read our detailed blog on it here.
+Want to know more about CMYK vs RGB?
+Then read our detailed blog.

 It sounds trivial but we often find that sizing is one of the biggest issues, so don't skip this part.

 Setting your design to its final size will also determine the resolution of your artwork.

 A very simple, quick way of knowing that your sticker label is the right size is to simply print it on your home printer and cut it out.
 It's very crude but especially for product labels where your design needs to fit a certain space, this little trick can be very effective.